CLI

 Running a Simulation using the CLI

-The simulate command is used to run simulations and it has one positional argument, schema that is a named dataset or path to a schema.
+The learn command is used to run simulations and it has one positional argument, schema that is a named dataset or path to a schema.
 Other arguments are optional and have default values.
-The completed simulation is saved to a pickled citylearn.simulator.Simulator object in a file that is specified by the optional argument -f.
-The -k argument is a flag to indicate that a list of environment states at the end of each episode be saved as well.
+The completed simulation is saved to a pickled object in a file that is specified by the optional argument -f.
+The -k argument is a flag to indicate that a list of the environment state at the end of each episode be saved as well.
 The -l argument is an integer that specifies the logging level.
 The output log includes action and reward values at each time step.

 [2]:

-python -m citylearn simulate -h
+!python -m citylearn learn -h

-usage: citylearn simulate [-h] [-f FILEPATH] [-k] [-l LOGGING_LEVEL] schema
+usage: citylearn learn [-h] [-e EPISODES] [-f FILEPATH] [-k]

 Run simulation.